nbari/zunzuncito/README.md

 The main application contains a **ZunZun** instance that must be served by a [WSGI compliant server](https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface).
 All requests are later handled by custom python modules; ZunZun is the name of the main class for the zunzuncito module.

-All the custom python modules, follow the same structure, they basically consist off a class called **APIResource** which contains a method called **dispatch** that will require two arguments: a WSGI environment "environ" as first argument and a function "start_response" that will start the response, [see PEP 333](http://www.python.org/dev/peps/pep-0333/)
+All the custom python modules follow the same structure.
+They basically consist of a class called **APIResource** which contains a method called **dispatch** that will require two arguments: a WSGI environment "environ" as first argument and a function "start_response" that will start the response, [see PEP 333](http://www.python.org/dev/peps/pep-0333/)

 ZunZun core turns around three arguments: